buglabs/bugswarm-tools/README.md

 ##Installation

+Using the username and password from your Bug Labs account, run the following shell commands.

 ```shell
 git clone git@github.com:buglabs/bugswarm-tools.git
 cd bugswarm-tools
 ./init.py init USERNAME PASSWORD
 ```

-For the USERNAME and PASSWORD, use the credentials from your Bug Labs account.

-If you are running zsh, you may want to add the following function to your .zshrc:
+If you are running zsh, you may want to add the following function to your .zshrc, allowing you to run commands like `swarm user_resources create` from anywhere, instead of `/path/to/user_resources.py create`:

 ```javascript
 function swarm() {